Other

 - Parameters:

-: required- Regular expression
+from: required- Regular expression

-: required- lower
+case: required- lower

 - upper

-supports envs substitution
+fromsupports envs substitution

 Examples

-Converts /MyPath/To/HelloWorld
+Converts /MyPath/To/HelloWorld to /MyPath/To/helloworld

 <regexp from="[^/]+$" case="lower"/>